Marc92020/Marc92020.github.io/index.md

 ### What else do I hang on?

-Well, I have s 2DS XL, A Nintendo Switch, a Wii U and a Wii but the wii is at my grandparents house.
+Well, I have a 2DS XL, A Nintendo Switch, a Wii U and a Wii but the wii is at my grandparents house.
 I will put my Nintendo Switch code somewhere on Scratch.

 ### What other pages of this website do I have?